Jeff-Mott-OR/cpplox/README.md

 # [Crafting Interpreters](http://www.craftinginterpreters.com/): An Implementation in C++

 This is a bytecode compiler and virtual machine interpreter for the Lox programming language.
-Lox is dynamically typed, has garbage collection, with first-class function closures, and classes and inheritance.
+Lox is dynamically typed, garbage collected, with first-class function closures, and classes and inheritance.

 A gentle, friendly introduction to Lox: